What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

-The second argument is that ``it is wrong on methodological grounds to worry seriously about [violation of Settings Independence] if no specific causal linkage is proposed'' (\citealt{shimony-local-beables}; cited from \citealt[p.~168]{shimony-naturalistic}).
-Again, these authors clearly have in mind Settings Independence$_{t_P, 1, 2}$ and their argument cannot be extended to Settings Independence$_{C(\Sigma, \Sigma)}$.
-In the latter case, we do not have a ``causal linkage'', but the dependence of the choice of settings on $\lambda_{C(\Sigma, \Sigma) }$ is guaranteed by the laws of the locally deterministic theory.
+The second argument relies on the concept of a causal linkage (\citealt{shimony-local-beables}; cited from \citealt[p.~168]{shimony-naturalistic}): \begin{quote} Bell can, of course, reply that we do not know that the distribution of emissions [$\lambda$] is insensitive to the values of $a$ and $b$, or for that matter that there are no causal links between the act of selecting $a$ and that of selecting $b$.
+After all, the backward light cones of those two acts do eventually overlap, and one can imagine one region which controls the decision of the two experimenters who chose $a$ and $b$.
+We cannot deny such a possibility.
+But we feel that it is wrong on methodological grounds to worry seriously about it if no specific causal linkage is proposed. \end{quote} Again, these authors clearly have in mind Settings Independence$_{t_P, 1, 2}$ and their argument cannot be extended to Settings Independence$_{C(\Sigma, \Sigma)}$.
+In the latter case, the dependence of the choice of settings on $\lambda_{C(\Sigma, \Sigma) }$ is guaranteed by the laws of the locally deterministic theory, irrespective of whether this relationship can also be captured in terms of ``causal linkages''.